MaskdDev/MaskdDev-Docs/docs/writerbot/legal/privacy.md

 ## How do you contact us?

-If you have any questions or feedback about WriterStats or this policy, please contact us at support@maskd.dev.
+If you have any questions or feedback about Writer-Bot or this policy, please contact us at support@maskd.dev.